Check your offer and conditions

 We are here to help you to succeed and to give you guidance.
 Your success over the course of your university education depends in large part on how well you manage your first year.
 In addition to having to carefully manage your time and your coursework, you will also need to make wise, informed choices when confronted with the challenges that our programs and policies demand.

-Ms. Judy Reidt, ELAS Program Coordinator (MC 4019D) and your advisor while you are in Math/ELAS is available if you need any help or assistance.
+Ms. Judy Reidt, ELAS Program Undergraduate Coordinator (MC 4019B) and your advisor while you are in the Math/ELAS program.

-Our first-year academic advisors can be reached during posted hours in MC 4018F.
+Our first-year academic advisors can be reached during posted hours in MC 4019A.
 You may email academic advisors with your inquiry.
-Please provide your UWaterloo ID number and Full Name with your inquiry and also, indicate that you are/were Math/ELAS.
+Please provide your UWaterloo ID number and Full Name with your inquiry.

 Please remember to speak with your English language teachers while at Conestoga College, or your Mathematics professors/instructors at UWaterloo for any questions or concerns during your studies.